kubotal/kad-doc/kad/docs/getting-started/130-kind.md

 - `flux` for use by FluxCD.
 All Kubernetes manifests placed in this directory will be applied by FluxCD during its initialization.
 Here, you will find the deployment manifest for KAD: `kad.yaml`.

+Let's take a closer look at the configuration of KAD:

 File `clusters/kadtest2/flux/kad.yaml`:

 ``` yaml